Improving decision clarity in high-risk identity and verification flows

 ✅ The verification flow now feels like a natural part of the Yandex experience.

-Clarifying Family Relationships in Yandex ID
+Clarifying Family Relationships

 In Yandex ID, family groups allow users to share benefits across services and devices.
 Without understanding the type of relationship in the family group, we couldn’t personalise the experience or tailor benefits for households.
 But in Russian, there are no universal, neutral words like “siblings” or “spouse.”
 Many terms sound bureaucratic or exclude modern non-formal families.